 [Note: Most of the below information is an extract from the Royal Life Saving – “Be Pool Safe” website which can be found by clicking here)

-The recent spate of drownings, has prompted me to look further into the swimming pool obligations of Landlords and Property Managers in our State of NSW.
-My research showed that children under five, remain the age group at the highest risk of a drowning across Australia.
-This is the case for the whole of Australia whereby over the past 25 years, a total of 965 children under the age of five have died from drowning!
-Rental properties are not immune to these statistics and as a landlord, the last thing you want on your conscience, is to know that a child has lost their live in your property!
+But first things first….
+Did you know that children under five, remain the age group in the highest risk category for a drowning across Australia?
+Over the past 25 years, close to 1000 children under the age of five have died from drowning!
+ONE THOUSAND CHILDREN!
+Rental property pools are contributing to these statistics and as a landlord, the last thing you want on your conscience is to know that a child lost their live in your property!
 Just tragic to say the least!

-The figures are just horrifying, and whist during the past 25 years there has been a decline of 67% on drownings, we all must remain vigilant at all times and be clear of the obligations bestowed upon us by Law.
-The ONLY encouraging news in this story, is that the 67% decline, made possible because of stricter rules, equates to hundreds of lives saved!
+The figures are just horrifying, and whist during the past 25 years there has been a decline of approximately 70% in drownings, we all must remain vigilant and be clear of the obligations bestowed upon us by the Law.
+This decline, which was only made possible because of stricter rules, equates to hundreds of lives saved!

-It is estimated that 567 children’s lives have been saved between 1998 and 2018, as a result of the strengthening of relevant legislations.
+It is estimated that close to 600 children’s lives, were saved between 1998 and 2019, as a result of the strengthening of relevant pool legislations around the country.

 Current Legislation and Inclusions/Exclusions

-Pool compliance certificates – which will be granted should a pool’s fencing and surrounding areas meet regulation, are valid for 3 years.
-Use of the pool is ONLY authorised when the occupants of the property – the tenant and their guests in our case – are in possession of a current certificate.
-The regulations are quite complex and depend on when the pool was built, the height and design of the fence and what is in the surrounding areas.
+Pool compliance certificates – which can only be granted upon inspection and only if the pool’s fencing and surrounding areas meet regulation, are valid for 3 years.
+The law says that use of the pool is ONLY authorised when the occupants of a NSW property – the tenants and their guests when it comes to a rental property – are in possession of a current certificate.
+Assessment of pools for meeting regulation, is quite complex and will depend on when the pool was built, the height and design of the pool fence, as well as what is in the surrounding areas.

 Tenants MUST be provided by Law with a less than 3 years old certificate of compliance upon signing the residential tenancy agreement.